 · The waiver will allow the manufacture for export of generics and biosimilars throughout the entire SPC lifetime whereas the manufacturing and stockpiling for day-1 marketing in the EU will be permitted only during the last six months before SPC expiry.

 · The Regulation requires a generics or biosimilar producer intending to benefit from the manufacturing waiver to notify not only the national patent office that granted the SPC in question, using a standardized form, but must also directly inform the SPC holder and all those involved in the commercialisation of the product, no later than three months before the intended start of manufacture (or the first related act).
 The competent national patent office will be required to publish the notified information together with the date of notification as soon as possible.

 · The information to be notified to the competent national patent office includes the name and address of the manufacturer; an indication whether the intended manufacture is for the purpose of export, storing, or both export and storing; the EU member state where the manufacture is to take place (and, if applicable, the member state where the first related act prior to manufacture is to take place); the number of the SPC in question; and, in the case of export to third countries, the reference number of the marketing authorization in each third country of export.
 Any subsequent changes to this information must also be notified.
-The standard form provided for notifications is available here.[GB2]
+The standard form provided for notifications is available in PDF or Word to download.

 Notifications may be sent to the Intellectual Property Office of Ireland which is the competent authority for Ireland, by email to: email@example.com

 or alternatively by post to: